 - Currently directing a multi-year project involving third-party review of all human health and ecological risk assessments at numerous coal combustion residual storage areas under the United States Disposal of Coal Combustion Residuals from Electric Utilities rule. - Prepared remediation and closure plans for an abandoned steel plant and gained acceptance for the plans under a mediated consent order.
 Plans included four RCRA Closure Plans, a Cessation of Regulated Operations Plan, a Hazardous Waste Management Plan, a Solid Waste and C&DD Management Plan, a Lagoons and Water Treatment Works Closure Plan, and four Interim Action Plans.
-Currently serving as overall site coordinator for implementation of all plans. - Project manager for a groundwater remediation project involving vinyl chloride and 1,2-dichloroethane at an industrial facility in Hammond, Indiana.
-In situ chemical oxidation was used to reduce source-area concentrations, followed by use of a vapor mitigation system to manage indoor air levels. - Directed the site investigations, human health and ecological risk assessments, and remedial feasibility studies at the Former Diamond Shamrock Site in Painesville, Ohio (also known as Lakeview Bluffs Brownfield Redevelopment).
+Currently serving as overall site coordinator for implementation of all plans. - Directed the site investigations, human health and ecological risk assessments, and remedial feasibility studies at the Former Diamond Shamrock Site in Painesville, Ohio (also known as Lakeview Bluffs Brownfield Redevelopment).
 These risk assessments were done for more than 20 separate areas of concern under Director's Final Findings and Orders with the Ohio EPA.
 The site comprises 1100+ acres, abutting Lake Erie on its northern border and with the Grand River flowing across the site.
-Studies and remediation plans were coordinated with extensive plans to redevelop various portions of the site. - Assisted with development of the remediation work plan (RWP) for the site of a pipeline leak of petroleum condensate in Colorado.
-Condensate leaked over months in mountainous terrain, entered a ravine, and traveled through groundwater to a discharge point in a spring.
-Remediation includes well skimmers, chemical injection in the spill area, and a collection system at the spring. - Acted in key role as the Certified Professional (under the Ohio Voluntary Action Program) on many large and high-profile Brownfield projects.
+Studies and remediation plans were coordinated with extensive plans to redevelop various portions of the site. - Acted in key role as the Certified Professional (under the Ohio Voluntary Action Program) on many large and high-profile Brownfield projects.
 Secured 14 No-Further-Action (NFA) Letters and 14 Covenants Not to Sue, as well as 10 Urban Setting Designations (USDs), under the Ohio Voluntary Action Program (VAP).
 Wrote Chapter 25, Practical Aspects of Risk Assessment for Brownfield Development, in the American Bar Association's Brownfields book.
 Project for the Catholic Charities won a Phoenix Award for best Brownfield project in USEPA Region 5.